leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 wp import /app/assets/graphql-api-data.xml --authors=create --path=/app/wordpress
 ```

 To trigger the execution of this command, I could have Lando execute it automatically (under `services > appserver > run` in the Lando configuration file), but I prefer to satisfy it instead as a Composer script, stored in [`composer.json`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/webservers/graphql-api-for-wp/composer.json#L50-L57).
-This has the advantage that I can then invoke the script will, and that it acts as documentation of all scripts I can execute.
+This has the advantage that I can then invoke the script at will, and that it acts as documentation of all scripts I can execute.

-For instance, script `"build-server"` builds the Lando webserver, and then invokes script `"install-site"` (which executes script [`setup.sh`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/webservers/graphql-api-for-wp/setup/setup.sh) with the above WP-CLI command and several other things):
+For instance, script `"build-server"` builds the Lando webserver, and then invokes script `"install-site"` which executes script [`setup.sh`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/webservers/graphql-api-for-wp/setup/setup.sh) with the above WP-CLI command and several other things:

 ```json
 {